gridai/grid-docs/docs/features/sessions/4_pause.md

 :::note
 Even though pausing is immediate, a final snapshot of your session is started after you click pause.
 One consequence of this process is that resuming the session immediately after pausing it will incur a delay of a few minutes for your session to be resumed until this process is done.
 This ensures your data is properly saved and avoids any corruption.

+The time required to take the snapshot for the pause and restore the snapshot for resume is dependent on:
+- The number of objects and size of the snapshot.
+More object and bigger snapshot will take longer
+- The machine instance type.
+Fewer and slower CPU and smaller RAM machine will take longer
 :::